3 New Year’s Resolutions to Improve Your Mental Health

 • Do your animals wake you?
 Get some cat/dog free sleeping time.

-New Year Resolutions: Volunteer in 2018!volunteer
+New Year Resolutions: Volunteer!volunteer

 Find a volunteer opportunity this year.
 Multiple studies have documented the beneficial effects of volunteering on mental and physical health.
 Volunteering improves life satisfaction, self-esteem, and happiness.
 It can lower depressive symptoms and psychological distress (read more here).